 Setting Up a Bank Account for Your LLC

-Before you decide where to establish your LLC’s bank account, it’s a great idea to shop around, as banks want to attract businesses, so there are a lot of options that you can choose from.
+Before you decide where to open your bank account, it’s a great idea to shop around.
+Banks want to attract businesses, which means there are lots of options that you can choose from.

-- Will you be able to maintain the required minimum balance in your account each month so that you can save on monthly fees or maybe even qualify for a free account?
+- Will you be able to maintain the required minimum balance each month so that you can save on monthly fees or even qualify for a free account?

 - Do you want overdraft protection?

 - Do you want a business credit card?
 Tip: ask if the bank will give you a preferred interest rate on a credit card that’s paired with a business checking account.